 - a) Supply Chain Risk Assessment reports are used for identified risk/redflags in the process.
-The details of such are captured in the Supply Chain Map and Risk Control Plan. - b) The report is shared by the Compliance Team internally and is used as point of reference during shipment intake. - c) The mitigation steps are recorded in the Risk Control Planand is communicated to client. - d) Shipments are sealed and separated if a red flag has been identified. - e) Each shipment is segregated and sealed and is not sent for further processing if a redflag has been identified. - f) As part of the KYC Requirements the clients must undertake that theyreceived, review and will comply with the provisions of AEG Policy and EBC Rules.
-In the mitigating measures as per Risk Control Plan, clear expectations and communications are set out and discussed in order to mitigate risks. - g) The Risk Control Plan captures and records the indicative mitigation measure of approach in the identified risk which should be as per the following as recommeded by the guidance: - i. building and/or exercising leverage over the participants in thesupply chain who can most effectively mitigate the risks: - ii. temporarily suspending trading activities with a specific supplierwhere a Red Flag has been identified; and - iii. disengaging with a specific supplier who fails to comply with the mitigating controls, and/or disengaging if such controls are not feasible and/or unacceptable in light of the cost-benefit analysis and thecapabilities of the Accredited Member conducting the due diligence. - h) The EDD Report captures the risk mitigation controls and status of agreement between the supplier and Al Etihad Gold.
-There is specific time frame and clear performance objectives identified with time frame to achive those objectives - The EDD Report with the risk mitigation plan is an active document where the additional information can be recorded which might change the level of the risks: - The reports are signed of by the management.
-The Compliance Officer reports identified risk to the Managing Director.

-(i) reviewing on a regular basis the results of the mitigation measures, undertaking additional fact and risk assessment for risks requiring mitigation or after a change of circumstances, as per Rule 2;

-(j) communicating to senior management
+The details of such are captured in the Supply Chain Map and Risk Control Plan. - b) The report is shared by the Compliance Team internally and is used as point of reference during shipment intake. - c) The mitigation steps are recorded in the Risk Control Planand is communicated to client. - d) Shipments are sealed and separated if a red flag has been identified. - e) Each shipment is segregated and sealed and is not sent for further processing if a redflag has been identified. - f) As part of the KYC Requirements the clients must

+- (f) incorporation of rights of the Accredited Member to conduct additional checks on any supplier or UBO where a Red Flag has been identified; - (g) continuity of trading activities while developing risk mitigation controls (including measurable steps, monitoring, review of performance, and reporting to senior management), such as: - (i) building and/or exercising leverage over the participants in the supply chain who can most effectively mitigate the risks; - (ii) temporarily suspending trading activities with a specific supplier where a Red Flag has been identified; and - (iii) disengaging for at least 3 months, with a specific supplier who fails to comply with the mitigating controls within a period of 6 months, and/or disengaging entirely if such controls are not feasible and/or unacceptable in light of the costbenefit analysis and the capabilities of the Accredited Member conducting the due diligence; (h) consulting with suppliers and affected stakeholders and agreeing on the risk mitigation controls which should be adapted to the Accredited Member's specific suppliers and the contexts of their operations, state clear performance objectives and provide for sufficient time for affected stakeholders to review and implement; - (i) reviewing on a regular basis the results of the mitigation measures, undertaking additional fact and risk assessment for risks requiring mitigation or after a change of circumstances, as per Rule 2; - (j) communicating to senior management